onOfficeGmbH/sdk/CONTRIBUTING.md

   general behaviour.
 * Contact one of the maintainers in the Pull Request.
   The list of maintainers can be found [here](https://github.com/orgs/onOfficeGmbH/people)
-* Every Pull Request with actual code changes has to add or adapt unit tests.
+* Every Pull Request with actual code changes has to add or adapt unit and/or integration tests.
+  Please see [Running the Tests](#running-the-tests) down below.
 * Create a meaningful title for the Pull Request that addresses the topic.
 * The Pull Request must pass the CI integration.
   Be aware of the currently supported PHP versions and optimize your code according